Jacque92/front-end-projects/README.md

 # Front End Projects

-This website includes five frontend projects showcasing what I learned from FreeCodeCamp Frontend Development curriculum.
+This website includes four frontend projects showcasing what I learned from FreeCodeCamp Frontend Development curriculum.
+- Flex Box and Grid Css are applied to make the web page responsive.
+- React is used as the framework.
+- The website is host on Heroku.

 Click [this link](https://fcc-frontend-projects.herokuapp.com/) to check it out.